smirarab/pasta/pasta-doc/pasta-tutorial.md

     Try running the App again and see if it works.
   * If the agove solution does not work, or if you get other errors, try first installing PASTA from the source code (see below) and then run `./make-app.sh` from the pasta directory.
-It will create an app under `dist` directory.
+This will create an app under `dist` directory, which you should be able to run and copy to any other location.

 ### 2. From Source Code
 Current version of PASTA has been developed and tested entirely on Linux and MAC.